BattleoftheCamps/twitter-geo-tool-backend/README.md

 # Twitter Geo Tool Backend
-REST API written in Python and deployed to Heroku.
+REST API written in Python using Flask and deployed to Heroku.
 Returns tweets in and around a given location (specified by coordinates) sorted by topic using the Twitter API.

 ## API paths